breandan/kotlingrad/README.md

 [Further examples](src/main/kotlin/edu/umontreal/kotlingrad/dependent/MatDemo.kt) are provided for shape-safe matrix operations such as addition, subtraction and transposition.

+A similar technique is possible in Haskell, which is capable of a more powerful form of type-level computation, [type arithmetic](https://wiki.haskell.org/Type_arithmetic).
+Type arithmetic makes it easy to express [convolutional arithmetic](https://arxiv.org/pdf/1603.07285.pdf) and other arithmetic operations on shape variables (say, splitting a vector in half), which is currently not possible, or would require enumerating every possible combination of type literals.

 &lowast; A number of less powerful type systems are still capable of performing arbitrary computation in the type checker.
 As specified, Java's type system is [known to be Turing Complete](https://arxiv.org/pdf/1605.05274.pdf).
 It may be possible to emulate a limited form of dependent types in Java by exploiting this property, although this may not computationally tractable due to the practical limitations noted by Grigore.

 ## Ideal API (WIP)

 The current API is experimental, but can be improved in many ways.
-Currently it uses default values for variables, so when a function is invoked with missing variable(s) (i.e. `z = x * y; z(x to 1) // y = ?`) the default value will be applied.
-This is similar to [broadcasting in NumPy](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html), to ensure shape compatibility.
-However we could encode the dimensionality of the function into the type.
+Currently variables are instantiated with default values, so when a function is invoked with missing values(s) (i.e. `z = x * y; z(x to 1) // y = ?`) the default value is applied.
+This is similar to [NumPy broadcasting](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html).
+However, we could encode the dimensionality of the function into the type.
 Instead of allowing default values, this would enforce passing mandatory values when invoking a function (similar to the [builder pattern](https://gist.github.com/breandan/d0d7c21bb7f78ef54c21ce6a6ac49b68)).

-When the shape of an N-dimensional array is known at compile-time, we can use type-level [integer literals](src/main/kotlin/edu/umontreal/kotlingrad/dependent) to ensure shape conforming tensor- operations (inspired by [Nexus](https://github.com/ctongfei/nexus) and others).
+When the shape of an N-dimensional array is known at compile-time, we can use type-level [integer literals](src/main/kotlin/edu/umontreal/kotlingrad/dependent) to ensure shape conforming tensor operations (inspired by [Nexus](https://github.com/ctongfei/nexus) and others).

-Another such optimization is to encode some useful properties of matrices into a variable's type, (e.g. `Symmetric`, `Orthogonal`, `Unitary`, `Hermitian`).
+Another optimization is to encode some useful properties of matrices into a variable's type, (e.g. `Singular`, `Symmetric`, `Orthogonal`, `Unitary`, `Hermitian`).
 Although it would be difficult to infer such properties using the JVM type system, if the user specified them explicitly, we could perform a number of optimizations on specialized matrices.

 ### Scalar functions